University Hospital Limerick

-University Hospital Limerick (Ospidéal na hOllscoile, Luimneach) is a hospital located in Dooradoyle, Limerick, Ireland.
+University Hospital Limerick (Ospidéal na hOllscoile, Luimneach) is a Level 4 hospital located in Dooradoyle, Limerick, Ireland.
 It is managed by UL Hospitals Group.

 History

 The hospital, which was designed by Patrick Sheahan, was officially opened as the Limerick Regional Hospital on 16 May 1955.
 It became the Mid-Western Regional Hospital, Limerick in 2006.
 A new critical care unit opened in January 2013.

 Following the establishment of the Graduate Medical School at the University of Limerick, it became the University Hospital Limerick in 2013 when the hospitals in the greater Mid-West Region became part of a single operating and governance structure known as the UL Hospitals Group.

+In June 2017, a new Accident & Emergency Department opened in the hospital, replacing the former A&E facing the Main Entrance.